Why the core is your home base

 What happens when the SI joint is out of alignment?

-Hey everyone, So here's a common symptom of SI joint dysfunction that I hear people describe just about all the time.
-It's this feeling of a deep pain coming from the area around your SI joints.
+Hey everyone, So here’s a common symptom of SI joint dysfunction that I hear people describe just about all the time.
+It’s this feeling of a deep pain coming from the area around your SI joints.
 Like a stuck feeling.
-A feeling that you ought to just be able to move a certain way, or … Continue reading What happens when the SI joint is out of alignment?
+A feeling that you ought to just be able to move a certain way, or stretch just the right amount, and things ought to pop … Continue reading What happens when the SI joint is out of alignment?

-Hey everyone, So in my last post, I talked about why I decided it was important to see a geneticist to get a more pinpointed hypermobility diagnosis.
+Hey guys, So in my last post, I talked about why I decided it was important to see a geneticist to get a more pinpointed hypermobility diagnosis.
 I had a virtual visit with Dr. Rohanizadegan, along with a genetics counselor who helped to do my intake.
-Normally, of course, genetics visits are done in person, … Continue reading My official hypermobility diagnosis
+Normally, of course, genetics visits are done in person, as the in-person exam can be a really important part … Continue reading How I got my hypermobility diagnosis, Part 2: The exam

 Hey everyone, Many of you have been asking recently about how I was diagnosed with hypermobility.
 The way our healthcare system works here in the US, a geneticist is the only type of specialist who can officially diagnose a hypermobility disorder.
-I actually had an unofficial diagnosis in 2019, because I ended up at a … Continue reading My genetics consultation for hypermobility
+I actually had an unofficial diagnosis in 2019, because I ended up at a physical therapy place where they specialize in hypermobility.
+My physical … Continue reading How I got my hypermobility diagnosis, Part 1: Seeing a geneticist

 Let’s talk about SI Belts.

 Hey everyone, A topic people ask me about pretty frequently is SI joint belts.
 These belts are meant to help stabilize the SI joints in place, so the ligaments and other tissues can heal.
-It's important to remember that SI joint recovery is really individualized-- what works for one person may not work for another. … Continue reading Let’s talk about SI Belts.
+It’s important to remember that SI joint recovery is really individualized– what works for one person may not work for another.
+So I will tell you that I personally did not … Continue reading Let’s talk about SI Belts.

 Having enough muscle strength can change everything

 Hey everyone, Every so often, I’ll get a few different people asking me the same question, in a short period of time.
 Whenever that happens, and a lot of my readers seem to all be experiencing the same issue, I figure it’s time to get something up on the blog!
-In the past week … Continue reading Having enough muscle strength can change everything
+In the past week I’ve had several people ask me if one specific muscle … Continue reading Having enough muscle strength can change everything

 The function of a muscle spasm